Marcus Smart NBA Playoffs Player Props: Celtics vs. Hawks

-The Boston Celtics, Marcus Smart included, hit the court versus the Atlanta Hawks at 7:00 PM ET on Friday in the 2023 NBA Playoffs.
+The Boston Celtics, Marcus Smart included, take on the Atlanta Hawks at 7:00 PM ET on Sunday in the 2023 NBA Playoffs.

-In this piece we'll examine Smart's stats and trends, helping you with your prop bets.
+With prop bets in place for Smart, let's break down some stats and trends to assist you in making good selections.

 Marcus Smart Prop Bets vs. the Hawks